 If the answer to that is "yes," it means that you love writing for its own sake (i.e., the love of doing it).
 And that is what will make you push harder when you're stuck in that tricky scene.

-Writing a novel to a publishable standard takes time (more like a few years than a few months), and it takes a willingness to work at it.
+Writing a novel to a publishable standard takes time, and it takes a willingness to work at it.

 It is one of those inconvenient truths that most newcomers to writing ignore (which is why they never actually finish anything).
 But what these newbies don't realize is this...

 You still need a determination to succeed – because a challenge, by its very nature, is not going to happen all by itself.